Nursing Discharge Notes

 Nursing Discharge Notes are a comprehensive record of a patient's hospital stay, their health status at discharge, and the care plan post-discharge.
 These notes ensure a seamless transition of care from the hospital to the home or another healthcare setting.

-This initial step involves recording the patient's demographic information.
-This includes name, age, gender, and identification number.
+This initial step involves recording the patient's demographic information, including name, age, gender, and identification number.
 Additionally, the dates of the patient's admission and discharge are included.

-This step involves the documentation of the patient's health status at the time of discharge.
+This step involves documenting the patient's health status at the time of discharge.
 Vital signs, physical conditions, mental status, and any remaining health issues are typically recorded.

-This section provides a clear and detailed care plan for the patient to follow post-discharge.
-This can include medication instructions, diet, activity levels, necessary follow-up appointments, and specific signs or symptoms that should prompt a call to the doctor.
+Written discharge instructions are helpful for the patient to follow after discharge.
+These can include medication instructions, diet, activity levels, necessary follow-up appointments, and specific signs or symptoms that should prompt a call to the doctor.

 An accurate and updated list of medications is provided.
 This list includes medications the patient was taking before admission, any changes made during the hospital stay, and what the patient should continue taking post-discharge.

 This section details the education or information provided to the patient and their family.
-This can cover topics such as medication management, wound care, dietary restrictions, or the use of medical equipment at home.
+Topics can include medication management, wound care, dietary restrictions, or the use of medical equipment at home.
+Also, don't forget to record any planned follow-up care.
+This could include referrals to specialists, scheduled tests, ongoing therapies, or appointments.
+See our Nursing Discharge Note example to check what discharge documentation could look like.

 The Nursing Discharge Note template is not only for those in hospital settings but also applies across healthcare services.
-A document is a communication tool that aids in the smooth transition of patient care from one setting to another.
 Here are some instances when the use of a Nursing Discharge Note template is particularly appropriate:

 Upon a patient's discharge from a hospital or healthcare facility